-Additional information on exchange programmes can be found at the following website: http://www.dal.ca/iss.
+Additional information on exchange programmes can be found at the following website internationalstudentservices.dal.ca.

 It is important to note that there are academic sessional deadlines for some of these programmes; plan to apply at least six months to one year prior to departure.